Shane Lowry: Amateur career

 Lowry was the 2007 Irish Amateur Close Champion, defeating Niall Turner 4 and 3 in the final.

-Lowry was part of the Irish teams, combined from the Republic of Ireland and Northern Ireland, winning the European Amateur Team Championship in 2007 and 2008, on the first occasion in the same team as Rory McIlroy.
+Lowry was part of the Irish teams that won the European Amateur Team Championship in 2007 and 2008, on the first occasion in the same team as Rory McIlroy.

 While still an amateur in May 2009, he won the Irish Open at County Louth Golf Club on the European Tour, defeating Robert Rock on the third hole of a sudden death playoff.
 The win, on his tour debut, made him just the third amateur to win on the European Tour, following Danny Lee earlier in the 2009 season, and Pablo Martín in 2007.
 Lowry shot a 62 to equal the lowest ever by an amateur on the circuit and led from the second round onwards.